Say what, dude?

 is by no means uncommon).

-The metalhead can usually be identified by any combination of the following: long hair, tattoos, piercings, a black t-shirt baring the logo of his favorite band, a black leather motorcycle jacket, tattered denim jeans, camo pants, high-tops, combat boots, or a denim vest adorned with pins and patches.
+The metalhead can usually be identified by any combination of the following: long hair, tattoos, piercings, a black t-shirt bearing the logo of his favorite band (occasionally a hoodie as well), a black leather motorcycle jacket, tattered denim jeans, camo pants, high-tops, skate shoes, combat boots, or a denim vest adorned with pins and patches.
 They are also known for using the "heavy metal horns" hand gesture as a way of showing their approval for something.
 Most metalhead characters are male, though female examples exist.
 Metalhead characters usually live in a Poster-Gallery Bedroom

 with walls covered in heavy metal band posters (and sometimes they still live in Mom's Basement